 - I have managed to stay consistent on my exercise plan which makes me feel better and energized on a more regular basis.
-My trick to stick to it more than 1 month has been to make it easier for me to get started : I have chosen a subscription at the closest gym, shortened my sessions and my sports bag is in the hallway always ready to be picked up.
+My trick to sticking to it more than 1 month has been to make it easier for me to get started: I have chosen a subscription at the closest gym, shortened my sessions and my sports bag is in the hallway always ready to be picked up.

 - Thanks to a Belgian initiative “Tournée minérale” (foundation against cancer), I experimented one month without alcohol for the first time in 20 years.
 I realized again it was much easier than I thought it would be and that a nice meal tastes so much better with a matching wine rather than with water.
 The positive long-term consequence is that I have reduced my alcohol intake and appreciating my drinks more.

-- In addition I’d like as well to mention a special note for my “mentors” with regards to the Blockchain technology and cryptocurrencies: Ivan Liljequist from Ivan on Tech and Nicholas Merten from Datadash.
+- In addition, I’d like as well to mention a special note for my “mentors” with regards to the Blockchain technology and cryptocurrencies: Ivan Liljequist from Ivan on Tech and Nicholas Merten from Datadash.
 Two truly impressive and inspiring personalities in the crypto space that have helped me a lot connecting the dots regarding this new phenomenon (revolution?).
-I will register this week for Ivan’s Blockchain Technology course.
-I trust I will learn from him, I believe in the technology and its application in my career, he deserves my money and the course is on sale before 1st of February.
+I will register this week for Ivan’s Blockchain Technology course (use special code HUNDRED to get 100 USD off!).
+I trust I will learn from him, I believe in the technology and its application in my career, he deserves my money and the course is on sale before the 1st of February.

 Love and relations